 You can’t afford to wait until your baby actually has teeth to begin his or her good oral health care.
 In fact, your baby’s primary teeth begin forming long before birth — around your sixth week of pregnancy.
-So to ensure your child’s proper dental development, your diet must contain all the proper nutrients, such as protein and calcium.
+Therefore, to ensure your child’s proper dental development, your diet must contain all the proper nutrients, such as protein and calcium.

 Oral health after your baby is born